Swiss investigators believe sparkling candles atop wine bottles ignited fatal bar fire

 “I have seen horror, and I don’t know what else would be worse than this,” Campolo told TF1.

-The severity of the burns has made it difficult to identify bodies, requiring families to hand over DNA samples to authorities.
-In some cases, wallets and any ID documents inside turned to ash in the flames.
+The severity of the burns has made it difficult to identify bodies, requiring families to supply authorities with DNA samples.
+In some cases, wallets and any identification documents inside turned to ash in the flames.

 With high-altitude ski runs rising around 3,000 meters (nearly 9,850 feet) in the heart of the Valais region's snowy peaks and pine forests, Crans-Montana is a major destination for international alpine skiing competitions.
 It's also home to the European Masters each August.

-Dazio reported from Berlin and Leicester reported from Sion, Switzerland.
-Geir Moulson in Berlin, Graham Dunbar in Geneva and Nicole Winfield and Giada Zampano in Rome contributed to this report.
+Leicester reported from Sion, Switzerland.
+Dazio reported from Berlin.
+Associated Press journalists Geir Moulson in Berlin, Graham Dunbar in Geneva and Nicole Winfield and Giada Zampano in Rome contributed to this report.